João Pereira (footballer, born 1984)

-João Pedro da Silva Pereira (born 25 February 1984) is a Portuguese former professional footballer who played mainly as a right-back.
+João Pedro da Silva Esmail Pereira (born 25 February 1984) is a Portuguese professional manager and former footballer who played as a right-back.
+He is the manager of Süper Lig club Alanyaspor.

-An attacking wingback, he was also known for his fiery temperament that led to altercations with adversary players and referees numerous times.
-In his country, he represented both Benfica and Sporting CP, amassing Primeira Liga totals of 232 matches and nine goals and winning the 2005 national championship with the former.
-He also spent two and a half seasons in Spain with Valencia and four in Turkey with Trabzonspor, winning the 2019–20 Turkish Cup before returning to Sporting in February 2021, where he again won the domestic league.

-Internationally, Pereira represented Portugal at Euro 2012 and the 2014 World Cup.
+An attacking player, he was also known for his fiery temperament that led to altercations with adversaries and referees numerous times.
+In his country, he represented both Benfica and Sporting CP, winning the 2004–05 Primeira Liga with the former.
+He also spent two and a half seasons in Spain with Valencia and three and a half in Turkey with Trabzonspor, winning the 2019–20 Turkish Cup before returning to Sporting in February 2021, where he again won the domestic league, eventually amassing Primeira Liga totals of 233 matches and nine goals.
+Internationally, he represented Portugal at Euro 2012 and the 2014 World Cup.

+After retiring in 2022, Pereira began his coaching career at Sporting's reserves, before taking charge of the first team in November 2024.
+He left his position one month later.

+Early life

+Pereira was born in Lisbon, being raised in the troubled neighbourhood of Casal Ventoso.
+He later enrolled at the Casa Pia institution, where he achieved honour student status.

 Club career

 Benfica

-Pereira was born in Lisbon.
-A product of local S.L.
-Benfica's youth system, he first appeared with its first team on 17 August 2003 in a 0–0 away draw against Boavista FC, and finished his debut season with 25 Primeira Liga appearances, mostly as a midfielder.
+A product of local Benfica's youth system, Pereira first appeared with its first team on 17 August 2003 in a 0–0 away draw against Boavista, and finished his debut season with 25 Primeira Liga appearances, mostly as a midfielder.

 Pereira was part of the Benfica squad that won the 2005 championship, starting often, until a fallout with coach Ronald Koeman relegated him to the bench and later to the B side.
-He was sold to Gil Vicente F.C. – also in the top flight – in the summer of 2006, after a previous loan to the same club.
+He was sold to Gil Vicente – also in the top flight – in the summer of 2006, after a previous loan to the same club.

 Braga

-In 2007–08, fully reconverted into a right back, Pereira joined S.C.
-Braga, as another player in the position, Luís Filipe, went the other way.
+In 2007–08, fully reconverted into a right-back, Pereira joined Braga, as another player in the position, Luís Filipe, went the other way.

-An undisputed starter from the beginning, he scored his first goal for the Minho side on 22 February 2009, a 2–1 last-minute winner at Associação Naval 1º de Maio.
+An undisputed starter from the beginning, he scored his first goal for the Minho side on 22 February 2009, a 2–1 last-minute winner at Naval.
 He also collected a total of 17 yellow cards and two red in his first two seasons.

 Sporting CP

 On 22 December 2009, Pereira moved to Sporting CP for a fee of €3 million; at the time, Braga led the league alongside Benfica with 12 points in advance to his new club, with the Lions eventually finishing fourth.

 Pereira again featured regularly for Sporting in the 2010–11 campaign, both as a defender and a midfielder, as his team ranked in third position.
-On 30 April 2011, he scored in a 2–1 home victory over Portimonense S.C. but was also sent off midway through the second half (after teammate André Santos) for repeatedly and severely insulting referee Duarte Gomes.
+On 30 April 2011, he scored in a 2–1 home victory over Portimonense but was also sent off midway through the second half (after teammate André Santos) for repeatedly and severely insulting referee Duarte Gomes.